 Views

-Example of creating a data table
+Example of creating a table with partitions, columnar storage, and indexes

 CREATE TABLE salesdata (